PalisadoesFoundation/switchmap-ng/docs/docs/testing.md

 1. When the server is running and correctly configured, it will provide data about its interfaces via SNMP.
 1. You'll need to use an SNMP client to extract the data from the server.

-Here are some links to get you started
+Here are some links to get you started:

 1. Windows 11:
     1. SNMP Server: